sophiefoxg/case-study/README.md

 Packages: devtools v2.4.5, SARTools v1.8.1, DESeq2 1.42.1

-Processes feature count files, filters poor quality, unaligned samples. normalises counts identifies differentially expressed genes using parametric dispersion estimation. generates diagnostic plots and summary reports
+Processes feature count files, filters poor quality, unaligned samples. normalises counts identifies differentially expressed genes using parametric dispersion estimation. generates diagnostic plots and summary reports that can be seen in the results file.
+Use .html files for easy comprehension.
+DietvsWorm2.html is the cleaned dataset.
- ->outputs: DietvsWorm.html DietvsWorm.RData
+ ->outputs: DietvsWorm.html DietvsWorm.RData OR DietvsWorm2.html

 #### DEGs.R
-using the results from seseq, DEGs are indicated using log2foldchange values of >1 or <-1, with 0.05 cutoff for padjusted values to prevent false dscovery these were extracted into CSV files for downstream analysis.
+using the results from Deseq, DEGs are indicated using log2foldchange values of >1 or <-1, with 0.05 cutoff for p.adjusted values to prevent false discovery these were extracted into CSV files for downstream analysis.
 -> Outputs: upregulated.csv downregulated.csv and all_significant.csv